cityssm/sunrise-cms/docs/installation.md

     > cp data/testing.config.js data/config.js

-See the [config.js documentation](configJs.md) for help customizing your configuration.
+See the [`config.js` documentation](configJs.md) for help customizing your configuration, and specifically ["Logging in for the First Time" documentation](./firstLogIn.md) for help configuring authentication.

 ## Step 5: Start the application